pagkly/Zed/Investopedia3/Exchanges Offer a Platform for Trading.md

 ## Exchanges Explained

 An exchange may be a physical location where traders meet to conduct business or an electronic platform.
-They also may be referred to as a share exchange or "_bourse,"_ depending on the geographical location.
-[Exchanges are located in most countries worldwide](https://www.investopedia.com/financial-edge/1212/stock-exchanges-around-the-world.aspx).
-The more prominent exchanges include the [New York Stock Exchange](https://www.investopedia.com/terms/n/nyse.asp) (NYSE), the [Nasdaq](https://www.investopedia.com/terms/n/nasdaq.asp), the London Stock Exchange (LSE), and the Tokyo Stock Exchange (TSE).
+They also may be referred to as a share exchange or "_bourse,"_ depending on the geographical location. [[Exchanges are located in most countries worldwide]](https://www.investopedia.com/financial-edge/1212/stock-exchanges-around-the-world.aspx).
+The more prominent exchanges include the [[New York Stock Exchange]](https://www.investopedia.com/terms/n/nyse.asp) (NYSE), the [[Nasdaq]](https://www.investopedia.com/terms/n/nasdaq.asp), the London Stock Exchange (LSE), and the Tokyo Stock Exchange (TSE).

 ## Electronic Exchanges